 AUPO educational programs serve as platforms for sharing and exploring innovative approaches to leading an academic department and teaching current and future ophthalmologists, guiding them to improved surgical technique, and patient care and outcomes.
-All members enjoy reduced registration fees.

 Annual Meeting is the only ophthalmology meeting that successfully blends the three missions of academic departments: research, education and patient care by integrating sessions for chairs, program directors, research directors, medical student educators, administrators and program coordinators under one roof.

 Educating the Educators is our model forum developed by residency program directors focusing on faculty development and engagement, faculty and curriculum development, and resident education.

 Boot Camp for New Chairs provides new chairs with advice and perspective on successful strategies for leading departments of ophthalmology.

 Administrator Boot Camp offers administrators orientation and outlook on successful strategies for leadership in departments of ophthalmology.